← Back to Articles

 The Mechanism: How Light Affects Mitochondria

-ATP is produced in mitochondria via the electron transport chain (ETC)—a series of protein complexes that transfer electrons and pump protons, creating a gradient that drives ATP synthesis.
+Your neurons demand constant ATP to maintain ion gradients, fire action potentials, and synthesize neurotransmitters.
+ATP production occurs in mitochondria via the electron transport chain—a series of protein complexes transferring electrons and pumping protons, creating gradients that drive ATP synthesis.

 The bottleneck: Complex IV (cytochrome c oxidase)